Pete's Walks - Watlington Hill, Cadmore End, Turville (page 1 of 5)

 The path across the Wormsley valley (the Chiltern Way continues uphill and through the wood to Ibstone, but I would turn right along a bridleway beyond the crossing hedgerow)

 Beyond the large sheep pasture I left the Chiltern Way and turned right onto a bridleway, a broad track between a fence and a hedgerow.
-After a few hundred yards this ended at the drive I'd been on a short while before, where I turned sharply left onto a path across another sheep pasture.
+After a few hundred yards this ended at the drive I'd been on a short while before, where I turned sharply left (between the bridleway and the drive) onto a path across another sheep pasture.
 This took me to Hale Wood, beyond which was a narrow strip of grass and then the much larger Great Wood.
 The path now rose fairly steeply through the trees - being very unfit, I was puffing and panting long before I got to the top.

 The bridleway through the Wormsley valley